Cut Meutia (train): History

 On 3 November 2016, the service was reopened and given the name Cut Meutia after the national hero Cut Nyak Meutia.
 Kereta Api Indonesia operates the service.
 As of 2023, it is classified as a "pioneer" service, one of five operational in Indonesia at the time.
-It is currently the only operational stretch of railway within the province, and the only one in the country running on the 1,435 mm gauge.
+It is currently the only operational stretch of railway within the province.

+Starting in April 2023, the service was extended to Bireuën Regency, servicing the Geurugok and Kutablang stations.
+The total new length of the service became 21.4 km.